vanyle/ASG/docs/reference.md

 - `setvar(key: string, value: string)`: Set a variable like the current layout.
 This is used to configure build options.
 - `read_data(filename: string)`: Read the file named `filename` inside the `data` folder and return its content.
 Return an empty string if the file does not exist.
 - `read_csv(filename: string)`: Read the file named `filename` inside the `data` folder and return its content as a table of table for every row of the CSV.
+- `get_body(filename: string)`: Undefined behavior for now, do not use.
 - `parse_html(s: string)`: Parse the HTML inside s and return a table with the headings and their content.
 Useful for building summaries.
+- `highlight_syntax(code: string, language: string)`: Generate HTML and CSS to statically perform syntax highlighting of the code provided assuming it uses the language provided.
+This offers the same functionality as HighlightJS without requiring any JavaScript. language can be "py", "rs", or other languages supported by Sublime Text.

 ### Lua functions